keith-E/Porky/README.md

 # Create Your Own Object Chasing Robot w/ TensorFlow, Raspberry Pi, and Intel Neural Compute Stick 2
-This project demonstrates how to create your own object chasing robot using machine learning, a Raspberry Pi, and Intel's Neural Compute Stick 2.
-This guide will hopefully jump start your own real-time object detecting robot.
+The goal of this project is to demonstrate real-time object detection with relatively inexpensive components.
+By training your own Machine Learning model and pairing Intel's Neural Compute Stick 2 with a Raspberry Pi 3 B+, you'll be able to create your own autonomous object detecting robot!
+This readme will provide all the steps I used to create this project and will hopefully inspire you to jumpstart your own awesome project.

 TODO: insert gif of robot in action